WonderScript/git-best-practices/README.md

 # Git Best Practices

-This document aims to provide a standard for writing, versioning, and applying changes in Git.
+This document aims to provide a standard for writing, and applying changes in Git.

 The following sections will cover branching, writing proper comments on changes, presenting them correctly with merge requests, and proper versioning.